Sales cycle management practices

 6. Closing

 In this final stage, the prospect has agreed to move forward with your product.
-At this point, you’ll send a proposal that reiterates the value of your product, outlines pricing details, and includes any relevant numbers or statistics from similar customers.
+Send a proposal with clear pricing, value summary, and relevant customer data.
 After that, the next step is to seal the deal.

 Best practices: